 This course covers the theory and application of sports massage and other modalities used in sports rehabilitation.
-Students completing this course can apply manual lymphatic drainage massage, positional release, stretching, and hydrotherapy.
-In addition, students will be introduced to the practice of hot stone therapy.
+Students completing this course can describe and apply manual lymphatic drainage massage, positional release, sports massage, and hydrotherapy techniques.
+Students will also learn the anatomy, physiology, and pathologies of the Lymphatic system.